Excel VBA INT (Integer) Function

 This function is available with the worksheet as well as in VBA.
 Integer function rounds a specific number down to the nearest integer number.

 VBA Int function can be used in Sub Procedure and Function Procedure.
 Now take a look at the syntax of INT function in VBA.

 It has only one argument to supply i.e., Number.

-- Number is the number we are trying to convert to INTEGER number.
+- The number is the number we are trying to convert to INTEGER number.
 When the number is supplied INT function rounds down it to the nearest integer.

 For example, if the supplied number is 68.54 then Excel VBA Int function rounds down to 68 which is towards zero.
 If the supplied number is -68.54 then INT function rounded the number to 69 which is away from zero.

 Now, look at the simple example of “INT” function in VBA.
 Let’s perform the task of round down the number 84.55 to the nearest integer number.